Sheriff on death of Tristyn Bailey: ‘This is a cold-blooded murder’

 Hardwick said Aiden Fucci, 14, is the only suspect detectives have in the case.

 Fucci, a schoolmate of Bailey’s at Patriot Oaks Academy, is charged with second-degree murder in connection with her death.
 He appeared in court Tuesday for the first time.
 The 7th Circuit State Attorney’s Office has not yet decided if he will be charged as an adult.
-While they make that determination, Fucci was ordered to be held in Department of Juvenile Justice custody for the next 21 days.
+While the State Attorney’s Office makes that determination, Fucci was ordered to be held in Department of Juvenile Justice custody for the next 21 days.

 The sheriff said determining a motive is not clear-cut yet, so the work for detectives continues.